 Absolutely, with precautions!
 With masks, proper spacing, fresh air intake from open doors, and air volume in the sanctuary, we can raise our voices in joyful sound unto the Lord.
 The worship team will be a significant distance from the congregation, and will sing behind plexiglass screens.

 How are we serving families with young children in the service?

 Our nursery is now open, as well as the Meadow for age-appropriate learning and activities during the sermon.
 For more information see our Kids page.
 Kids are also welcome to stay with their parents during worship.
 If at any point our families feel the need, they may move into the Fellowship Hall where tables are spaced for distancing and parents may assist their children with provided craft/art supplies related to the sermon.
 Audio of the service is provided.
 Parents may supervise their children on the playground before and after the service, entering and exiting only through the outside gate.

 How are we handling passing things like communion, bulletins, and the offering plate?

 We have processes such that no passing will be needed in the service.
-Communion will be at the front, where all elements will be individually available and no touching of anything except what you take will be necessary.
-The ushers will direct traffic to keep social distance.
+Communion will be taken from our seats.
+Prepackaged elements are available in the foyer.
 The bulletin (along with guest/prayer request forms) will be available electronically via link to the website and/or on the screen.
 An offering box is in the foyer near the main entrance, and another basket will be near the communion tables.
 Online giving is of course also an ongoing option.

 What about door handles and other surfaces?